Graveney School: Years 7 to 11

-Years 10 to 11

-After Christmas of year 9, usually February or March, students pick their GCSE options.
+When students begin their education at Graveney in Year 7, they are placed into sets depending on their Year 6 SATs and their Wandsworth test result.
+After Christmas of year 9, usually February, students pick their GCSE options.
 English Language and Literature, Maths, Science and PE are compulsory for the two years.

-Up to three additional subjects are usually chosen, depending on predicted potential, with high-attaining students given the option to do 'Twilight' Drama, or Astronomy as an extra out of school GCSE.

-With regards to Science, the majority of students do the Triple Science award - a GCSE for Biology, Chemistry and Physics, whereas some do the combined science award.

-The results of the Year 9 exams determine what sets the students will be in.

-The Sixth Form
+The sixth form

-Graveney School also has a large sixth form college, offering a range subjects to study at A-level.
-The sixth form is open for application to both internal students (students that studied at Graveney School), and external candidates (students that received their secondary education elsewhere).

-The sixth form offers a range of subjects that were not available to take at GCSE level, such as Film Studies, Government & Politics, Further Mathematics, Philosophy, Photography and Psychology, though some of these subjects will only run if a substantial number of students apply to it.
-Students can also retake GCSEs.
-The sixth form has minimum entry requirements of 5 A*-Cs at GCSE level for internal students, and 7 A*-Cs for external applicants.
+The sixth form offers a range of subjects, including some that are not available at GCSE, such as Film studies, Government & Politics, Further Mathematics, Philosophy, Photography and Psychology.
+Students can also retake GCSEs in Mathematics and English.
+The sixth form has minimum entry requirements of 5 A*-Cs at GCSE level for internal students.
 For a student to graduate from year 12 to year 13, they must have attained minimum grades of two Es at AS level.

-The sixth form does not have a uniform policy, however students must wear their ID card visibly at all times.
-Yeva Reynolds is party of the notable alumni at Graveney sixth form.
-Emma Sampson, an external student frequently wears her lanyard to abide by school policy.

 Site and buildings

-Graveney initially operated on both the former Furzedown and Ensham sites; however, the Ensham building was soon closed and the school now occupies what was Furzedown Secondary School on either side of Welham Road in Tooting, south west London.
+Graveney initially operated on both the former Furzedown and Ensham sites; however, the Ensham building was closed and the school now occupies what was Furzedown Secondary School on either side of Welham Road in Tooting, south west London.

 The part of the site on the southern side of Welham Road is the former Rosa Bassett School, the main building of which was opened in 1913.
 The larger area to the north of the road is the former Furzedown Training College (a teacher training college), which was opened in 1915.
 The buildings surround a tree-lined campus and include Furzedown House, a Grade II-listed Georgian house, built in 1794.

-The other buildings include: Red House, College House, Lower School, Upper Science, Lower Science, Atkins Technology Centre, the Tech block, an independent study centre, The Oppenheimer Observatory, a sports hall and a multigym.
+The other buildings include: Red House, College House, Lower School, Upper Science, Lower Science, Atkins Technology Centre, the Tech block, an independent study centre, Bradford House, The Oppenheimer Observatory, a sports hall and a multigym.

-Each building is dedicated to two or more subjects.